 Do I need to bring my medicine?

-That’s it folks!
+And that’s it folks!
 You should be all set for your trip now.
-If I left something out, holler at me in the comments section below, I’ll be happy to answer.
+If I left something out, holler at me in the comments section below.
 Have fun planning!
-Let me know if you have more questions.
-If you consider yourself bad and bougie maybe you might want to buy yourself a plane tix somewhere else but if you are down to experience something authentic and have an adventure, this is the place for you!
+Oh and If you consider yourself bad and bougie maybe you might want to buy yourself a plane ticket somewhere else or pay top dollar for one of the all inclusive resorts in Cuba.
+However, if you are down to experience something authentic and have an adventure, this is the place for you!
 Happy Travels 😘